Guidance

 Defence Ministry of Defence (MOD) or Defence is the overarching term used for the collection of Services; Royal Navy and Royal Marines, Army and Royal Air Force.

-Service Person This refers to full-time member of the Armed Forces, to include Reservists who were on-duty at the time of their death.
+Service Person This refers to full-time members of the Armed Forces, to include Reservists who were on-duty at the time of their death.

 Executor Where there is a valid Will, the Executor is an individual appointed by the deceased to administer their affairs and wishes post-death.

-Personal Representative When the deceased has died without a valid Will, the Personal representative is recognised by the probate office (or equivalent) to manage the estate.
+Personal Representative When the Service person has died without a valid Will, the Personal Representative is recognised by the probate office (or equivalent) to manage the estate.

 Next of Kin The term Next of Kin is used in line with intestacy law.
 This is normally a person’s closest living relative(s).

-Emergency Contact The Service Person may choose an Emergency Contact for the purpose of notification of death, instead of or in addition to the Next of Kin.
+Emergency Contact An Emergency Contact is someone who may have been chosen and recorded on JPA by the Service person for the purpose of notification of death, instead of or in addition to the Next of Kin.

-Visiting Officer (VO The Visiting Officer is assigned by the relevant single Service following a death to help guide the bereaved in the process relating to Defence post-death administration.
+Visiting Officer The Visiting Officer (VO) is assigned by the relevant single Service following a death to help guide the bereaved through the processes relating to Defence post-death administration.

-Veterans Services This is part of Defence Business Services (DBS) and provides advice, information, and support to the bereaved, Veterans, families and Serving Personnel transitioning out of Service.
+Veterans Services This is part of Defence Business Services (DBS) and provides advice, information, and support to the bereaved, Veterans, families and Servicing Personnel transitioning out of Service.

-Single Service/s This indicates an individual Service, the Royal Navy, Arm or Royal Air Force.
+Single Service/s This indicates an individual Service, the Royal Navy, British Army or Royal Air Force.

-Service Families Accommodation (SFA) – OR – Substitute SFA (SSFA) Defence provided accommodation for Serving Personnel and their families.
+Service Families Accommodation (SFA) – OR – Substitute SFA (SSFA) Defence provided accommodation for Servicing personnel and their family.

-War Widow/War Widower War Widow/War Widower - The term War Widow / Widower is not limited to those who die in war conditions.
-It is often used to refer to the War Widow /Widowers pension scheme.
+War Widow/War Widower The term War Widow / Widower is not limited to those who die in war conditions and includes those whose death was attributable or hastened by service.

 2. Introduction